kamalyusuf/mongoose-seed/README.md

 is often a safe range for complex documents.
 For very large datasets with deeply nested structures, consider making multiple calls to the `seed()` function, each with a smaller quantity, to stay within the BSON size limits.

+### ObjectId References with OpenAI Integration

+When using the OpenAI integration, automatic resolution of ObjectId references is not possible.
+Instead, random ObjectIds will be generated for reference fields.